Golders Green: Community facilities

 Golders Hill Park, adjoining the West Heath of Hampstead Heath, is a formal park, which includes a small (free) zoo, a walled horticultural garden, pinetum, duckponds, a water garden and a very popular café.
 During the summer, children's activities are organised and there is often live music on the bandstand.
 Close to the park, also adjoining the West Heath is the Hill, a formal garden with an extensive and imposing pergola.

 Nearby Golders Green Crematorium has an extensive garden with features such as a special children's section and a pond, in keeping with the distinct Italianate air.

 Appearances in popular culture

-The area is the setting of the humorous short story "The Ghoul of Golders Green" (May Fair, 1925) by Michael Arlen.

-In chapter three of the 1932 book “Brave New World,” Aldous Huxley wrote, “Eight hundred Simple Lifers were mowed down by machine guns at Golders Green.”

-In his 1946 book "The Great Divorce," C.S.
+In his 1946 book "The Great Divorce", C.S.
 Lewis has a character from Golders Green.
 Sarah Smith and her husband are the last characters to enter the novel.
 She appears with great pomp and circumstance, arrayed in splendor and arriving behind a procession complete with music.
 She is beautiful and one of the "great ones" in heaven, but on earth had led an anonymous life in Golders Green.

-Golders Green was alluded to in the phrase "half as gold as green" in the 1948 BBC radio sketch "Balham: Gateway to the South", written by Frank Muir and Denis Norden.
-It was also an allusion to John Burgon's 1845 poem "Petra", in which Petra is called "a rose-red city, half as old as time".
-"Half as old as time" was itself a quotation from Samuel Rogers' Italy (1822–28).
-The sketch was popularised through a 1958 recording by Peter Sellers.

-George Harrison recorded an unreleased track titled "Going Down to Golders Green" during the sessions for his acclaimed triple album All Things Must Pass.
-The song was inspired by his visits to members of the pop group Badfinger, who lived at 7 Park Avenue, off North End Road, near the borders of Golders Hill Park.

-The first posthumous (1997) album release of the music of Pete Ham of the pop group Badfinger was titled 7 Park Avenue, named after the address of Badfinger's band residence in Golders Green.
-A second posthumous (1999) album release was titled Golders Green.